TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 16 Prep.md

 - Spreadsheet of poisons/diseases requested by various sources, including powerful families and royalty from across [[Tiena]].
 Columns: Ingredients and Dosages, recipient name, craftsman's signature, date, and status of completion.
 	- Notable names:
 	- [[Clungunford Rose]]
-	- [[Felix Duskwood]], written in a cipher familiar to [[Lucian Castemur Duskwood]], older order
+	- [[Isadora Duskwood]], written in a cipher familiar to [[Lucian Castemur Duskwood]], older order
-	- [[Theron Ashford]], written without Cipher, and dated for sometime in the last few months
+	- [[Desmond Ashford]], written without Cipher, and dated for sometime in the last few months
 - On one of the cleaner shelves, the party finds a beautiful-looking bottle with a label that reads "Test Batch 7 – Clungunford Delivery", as well as three unlabeled potions of positive effect.
 	- https://randomtablesrpg.com/fantasy/ultimate-random-potion-table-for-dnd-5e/
 - DC 15 Investigation check: A locked box sealed with a tar-black wax that burns to the touch and displays the mark of [[Talona]].
 It can be opened via magic of a cleric or devotee of [[Talona]] (like [[Brother Merric]]) or forced open by powerful tools.
 	- Inside, there is a vial of an insanely potent and contagious illness, which is the [[Opus of Contagion]].
 Merric sees it as incredibly dangerous and deserving of being destroyed.
 - The rat statue has a riddle engraved in it.
 Tracing the answer in diseased blood opens the door to the Ratmancer's lair
 	- Riddle:
 		Unseen I kiss the young and old